-In order to support this we will follow support all students with the following code of conduct: Students committing an act during the time they are attending school, or during non-school hours that causes a substantial disruption to the educational process, or riding the school bus, or at a school-sponsored activity and during the time they are on School Board premises shall be subject to the laws, regulations of the State Board of Education, the rules and policies of the School Board and the Code of Conduct for Students, and shall be under the control and direction of the principal or designee.
+Hillman Community Schools believe in our mission and vision statements and in order to support this we will follow support all students with the following code of conduct: Students committing an act during the time they are attending school, or during non-school hours that causes a substantial disruption to the educational process, or riding the school bus, or at a school-sponsored activity and during the time they are on School Board premises shall be subject to the laws, regulations of the State Board of Education, the rules and policies of the School Board and the Code of Conduct for Students, and shall be under the control and direction of the principal or designee.
 Each principal has the authority with his or her staff and community, as permitted by School Board policy, to establish additional standards at individual schools.
 The principal has the unequivocal right to determine the appropriate charge(s) for the misconduct and the corresponding level of the offense based on the facts and circumstances of the incident(s).
 Zero tolerance offenses shall be reported to local law enforcement agencies.